ning-wang1/ning-wang1.github.io/_pages/about.md

 ## News
+-[Aug 2025] Nikhil and Sudharshan Joined SPRAI lab.

+-[July 2025] Our paper 'BoBa: Boosting Backdoor Detection through Data Distribution Inference in Federated Learning' has been accepted by ECAI 2025

 -[Mar 2025] Our paper 'Let the Noise Speak: Harnessing Noise for a Unified Defense Against Adversarial and Backdoor Attacks' has been accepted by ESORICS 2025.

 -[Feb 2025] Our paper 'Beyond Uniformity: Robust Backdoor Attacks on Deep Neural Networks with Trigger Selection' has been accepted by PAKDD.

 -[Feb 2025] Our paper 'FeCo: Boosting Intrusion Detection Capability in IoT Networks via Contrastive Learning' has been accepted by TDSC.

--[Jan 2025] Ning will serve as a chair for MILCOM 2025 Track 3.
+-[Jan 2025] Ning will serve as a TPC member for MILCOM 2025 Track 3.

 -[Dec 2024] Our paper 'FLARE: Defending Federated Learning against Model Poisoning Attacks via Latent Space Representations' has been accepted by TDSC.